oroinc/documentation/backend/scopes/index.rst

 .. code-block:: php

     $scopeManager->find($scopeType, $context = null)

-Find the scope or create a new one, if it is not found
+Find the scope or create a new one if it is not found.

 .. code-block:: php

     $scopeManager->findOrCreate($scopeType, $context = null)